This article originally appeared on VICE UK.

-The British documentarian's latest haphazard foray through the power structures of modern society focuses on Afghanistan, and the media portrayals of and militarist escalations upon it by three imperialist nations: the USSR, the US and the UK.
-But that's not all: Curtis contextualises his thesis with a wider perspective, that of the western nations' post-war relations with the Middle East, as first concretised by a 1943 meeting between President Roosevelt and Saudi Arabia's King Abdulaziz.
+The British documentarian's latest haphazard foray through the power structures of modern society focuses on Afghanistan, and the media portrayals of and militarist escalations upon it by three imperialist nations: the USSR, the US, and the UK.
+But that's not all: Curtis contextualizes his thesis with a wider perspective, that of the western nations' post-war relations with the Middle East, as first concretized by a 1943 meeting between President Roosevelt and Saudi Arabia's King Abdulaziz.

 Did we all sell our souls to the devil when we agreed to drill for Saudi oil in return for virtual immunity?
-According to Curtis's film, yep: by the 1940s, King Abdulaziz had already secured his throne by violently propagating the ideas of Wahhabism, the backward, ultraconservative form of Islam in which today's ISIS is rooted.
+According to Curtis's film, yep: By the 1940s, King Abdulaziz had already secured his throne by violently propagating the ideas of Wahhabism, the backward, ultraconservative form of Islam in which today's Islamic State is rooted.

-At first sight, award-winning British playwright Debbie Tucker Green's debut feature unfolds like any other middle-of-the-road, family-oriented and marketably issues-based drama.
-But there's a twist – one that rotates gradually as the film turns with style and confidence through its multiple ambiguities.
+At first sight, award-winning British playwright Debbie Tucker Green's debut feature unfolds like any other middle-of-the-road, family-oriented, and marketably issues-based drama.
+But there's a twist that rotates gradually as the film turns with style and confidence through its multiple ambiguities.